microsoft/hlsl-specs/proposals/0052-experimental-dxil-ops.md

 #### DXV
 The DXIL Validator should be updated in response to the proposed changes presented above.
-The smallest change with the notable impact would be to detect the usage of an experimental opcode (`opcode & 0x80000000`) and automatically set the preview hash.
+The smallest change with the notable impact would be to detect the usage of an experimental opcodes (`opcode & 0x80000000`) and automatically set the preview hash.
 A more robust change would be to add a DXIL flag for expirmental allowed which is set by a `--hlsl-experimental` flag on the compiler.
 That flag would set the DXIL flag and then the validator will error